2019: A 21-day safari through Zimbabwe, Botswana & Namibia

 Meals are provided either by our accommodation hosts or are prepared by our own chef who cooks delicious, wholesome and healthy camp fire breakfasts, lunches and dinners from our onboard kitchen, ‘The Beast Bistro”.
 If you wish, you can go food shopping with the Chef in local markets and supermarkets.
 The only meals not supplied are lunches at times you may wish to be out and about in Victoria Falls, Swakopmund and Cape Town doing your ‘own thing’.
 We set up comfy chairs around the camp fire for dinner, drinks and conversation most nights.
 Camp fire dinners, under the stars, add to the relaxed safari lifestyle.

-We have arranged some very special dinners including:- a beach BBQ, dinner at the Light House Restaurant in Swakopmund and a candlelight dinner on the Zambezi River in Victoria Falls and a lunch time cruise on the Chobe River in Botswana, plus, our ‘Welcome to Africa’ dinner at the Boma Restaurant when we first arrive at the Falls.
+We have arranged some very special dinners including:- a beach BBQ and a dinner at the Light House Restaurant in Swakopmund, as well as a candlelight dinner while cruising on the Zambezi River.
+Plus, our ‘Welcome to Africa’ dinner at the Boma Restaurant when we first arrive at the Falls.
 A few years back, an elephant joined us during our a candlelight dinner.
 Luckily he didn’t eat, or drink much.

 ‘The Beast Bar’ is always popular for dispensing gin and tonics (purely to prevent malaria) and our world famous alcoholic and non-alcoholic cocktails and mojitos.
 All drinks at “The Beast Bar” at Dinner are included in the safari price.
 Soft drinks, wine, beers, spirits and mixers are carried.
 South Africa has wonderful wines and we stock some of their best.
 Pure drinking water is always available 24-hours.